 For information about our mini storage units, please contact us, and be sure to ask about our rental specials!

 In New York, we know the associate the “four seasons” with three things: an iconic restaurant frequented by the famous, a magnificent world-class hotel and the passing of a year marked by changes in the weather and surrounding scenery.
 We embrace, welcome and celebrate these changes with decorations galore to adorn our living spaces with.
 It is not until the moment we go to pack them all up that we realize we have nowhere to put them… perhaps this is why by March, the streets are dotted with apartments still decked with boughs of holly and icicle lights.
 Don’t be one of those homes!
-From your ever-growing Christmas tree ornament collection to that life-size Frankenstein you bought for the annual Halloween bash, keep up with the seasons by organizing and packing your decorations into a mini storage unit.
+From your ever-growing Christmas tree ornament collection to that life-size Frankenstein you bought for the annual Halloween bash, keep up with the seasons by organizing and packing your decorations into an air conditioned storage unit.

 Use these 5 steps to organize your decorations before packing them away: